 ODYSSEY TEEN CAMP

-a safe place for all kids to be exactly who they are, in an inclusive community that fully embraces diversity
+a safe place for teens to be exactly who they are.

 Or call the director, Adam Simon:

 an ACA accredited overnight summer camp for teens

 in the Berkshire mountains of western Massachusetts

 Odyssey Teen Camp is THE place for teens looking for an exciting, judgment-free summer camp where they can be their truest and most authentic selves.
 Located in the Berkshires, not far from Boston and New York City.

 We offer 1, 2, 3, and 4-week sessions for teenagers (ages 12-18) interested in trying new things, making lifelong friends, and having the summer of a lifetime!